NASM vs NSCA Which is the better Cert organization?

-To me, NASM prepares you for a wider variety of clients with their OPT training model.
+To me, NASM prepares you to become a fitness trainer that can work with a wider variety of clients with their OPT training model.
 The focus on corrective exercise is great because almost every single one of your clients will have some muscular imbalance that needs to be corrected before you move on to more difficult exercises/routines.

 Certification Recognition and Popularity

-NSCA has been around for a pretty long time.
-NSCA is one of the most highly recognized certifications in the industry.
-They are so well recognized in fact that their training textbooks are used as curriculum for some college universities.
+NSCA certification has been around for a pretty long time.
+It is one of the most highly recognized certifications in the industry.
+They are so well recognized, in fact, their training textbooks are used as curriculum in some colleges and universities.

-A lot of people get certified with the NSCA to get the more advanced CSCS certification.
-This is one of the most sought-after sports performance certifications in the industry.
-Unfortunately, I was unable to find how many people are certified with NSCA in total.
+A lot of people get certified with the NSCA to get a more advanced CSCS certification.
+This is one of the most sought-after sports performance certifications in the industry but unfortunately, I was unable to find how many people are certified with NSCA in total.

-The NSCA is accredited by the NCCA which is considered the highest standard I a lot of people in the industry.
+The NSCA is accredited by the NCCA which is considered the highest standard by a lot of people in the industry.

 As you can see from the graph, NASM is ahead regarding Internet popularity.

-The most common study materials are there essentials of personal training textbook (696 pages long), exam content description booklet (helps you along with the textbook), complete practice questions bundle, and exercise technique manual for resistance training and live clinics.
+The most common study materials are their Essentials of Personal Training textbook (696 pages long), exam content description booklet (helps you along with the textbook), complete practice questions bundle, and exercise technique manual for resistance training and live clinics.

-NASM has four separate packages that they offer.
-Each for these packages contains slightly different study materials.
-Currently, there are four separate packages that they offer.
+NASM offer four separate packages.
+Each of these packages contain slightly different study materials.

 The biggest difference with the all-inclusive package is that you get the business accelerator program.
 This is a huge value especially for people that are trying to turn personal training into a personal business.

-The cost of the NSCA certification is tricky because it depends if you are a member of the NSCA or not.
-Two general study bundles are offered even though as I mentioned above; you can pick and choose which textbooks you want to get.
+The cost of the NSCA certification is tricky because it depends on whether you are a member of the NSCA or not.
+Two general study bundles are offered even though as I mentioned above, you can pick and choose which textbooks you want to get.

 If you want to get the most bare-bones study materials possible, it will cost $179 for members and $277 for nonmembers.